rmcgibbo/nebterpolator/README.md

 There's some code in this library that might be of interest for other tasks, besides trajectory smoothing.

-- Compute bond length, bond angles and dihedral angles from cartesian coordinates.
+- Calculation of bond lengths, bond angles and dihedral angles from cartesian coordinates.
+- Analytic derivatives of bond lengths, bond angles, and dihedral angles with respect to cartesian coordinates.
-- Find an optimally-matching set of cartesian coordinates given redundant internal coordinates as input
+- Find a set of cartesian coordinates given redundant internal coordinates as input, via a least-squares optimization (Levenberg-Marquardt).
 - Context managers that make MPI code in python much more elegant.
 - Kabsch RMSD in numpy.